KheangSenghort/VMSignatureView/README.md

 # VMSignatureView
-A custom view to capture signature from user
+A custom view to capture signature from user.

-##Usage
+#Usage

+* Add `VMSignatureView` class to your project

-Add a new `UIView` where you want the capture signature.
+* Add a new `UIView` where you want the capture signature.
 Set its class to `VMSignatureView` from storyboard and create an `@IBOutlet` property for it in your `UIViewController`

 #### Methods